 Next, think of how you can tie in the orange-and-black color palette.
 Textiles work great (throw pillows, blankets, napkins, etc.) and can easily be removed after the holiday.
 Finish the look off with a cute piece of wall art or some Halloween-themed coffee mugs and you’ve got yourself one heck of an Allhallows Eve haven.

-- Burlap Flag Trick Or Treat Garland $10
+- Burlap Flag Trick Or Treat Garland $10 (no longer sold)

 - Multicolor Pumpkins 20” Wreath $40